magenta-aps/osdatascanner/docs/frontend/icons.md

 Types of icons used in OSdatascanner:

 - [Google's Material Symbols] [1] - *primary library*
-- [Google's Material Icons] [2] - *secondary library*
 - Custom SVG icons

 ***

-## Material Symbols & Material Icons
+## Material Symbols

 ### Overview

 Material Symbols is a comprehensive and open-source icon library created by Google.
 These icons are integrated into OSdatascanner to provide a visually consistent and scalable way to use icons across the platform.

-Material Icons is the older version of Googles icon library.
-We're currently in a process where we will either be replacing all material-icons with material-symbols or map out when to use what across the platform.
-For now the default library will be *Material Symbols*.

 ### Location:

-The `Material <Symbols|Icons>` library is self-hosted within the OSdatascanner project.
-You can find the necessary font files and styles at the following locations:
+The `Material <Symbols>` library is self-hosted within the OSdatascanner project.
+You can find the necessary font files and styles here:

 * `/src/os2datascanner/projects/static/fonts/materialsymbols/`
-* `/src/os2datascanner/projects/static/fonts/materialicons/`

 ### Usage